wp-plugins/paypal-ipn/readme.txt

  * All PayPal IPN data is saved and available in your WordPress admin panel.
  * Developer hooks are provided for triggering events based on the transaction type or payment status of the IPN.
  * Extend the plugin with your own plugins or theme functions, or check out our premium extensions for easy automation of various tasks.

+= Localization =
+The PayPal Express Checkout buttons and checkout pages will translate based off your WordPress language setting by default.
+The rest of the plugin was also developed with localization in mind and is ready for translation.

+If you're interested in helping translate please [let us know](http://www.angelleye.com/contact-us/)!

+= Get Involved =
+Developers can contribute to the source code on the [PayPal IPN for WordPress Git repository on BitBucket](https://bitbucket.org/angelleye/paypal-ipn-for-wordpress).

 == Installation ==